marcelomendoncasoares/logos/README.md

       on the search results (maybe use LLM to score indicate relevant parts).
 - [ ] Allow the user to click on a search result and see the surrounding paragraphs, scrolling through them as if viewing the original source.
+- [ ] Add a verification to correct eventually mistyped queries, either using levenstein distance or an LLM model.
+- [ ] Add autocomplete suggestions for the search bar while the user types.
 - [ ] Add a chat with a `Retriever` chatbot that helps the user to find the most relevant paragraphs for a specific topic.